-DOE has decided to include a climate adjustment in today’s rule.
+DOE proposes to include a climate adjustment.
 A climate adjustment places buildings in different climates on a more level-playing field.
-In today’s rule, buildings will have to achieve reductions commensurate to a baseline appropriate for their climate zone rather than a national average baseline.
-As a result, buildings in cold climates will have a higher target to account for the increased energy use associated with a cold climate, and buildings in warmer climates will have a lower target.
-This will ensure that buildings in both cold and warm climates achieve 55 percent reductions based on a climate-adjusted baseline, rather than the building in the cold climate having to achieve a deeper percentage reduction and a building in a warm climate having to achieve a lesser percentage reduction to meet the same absolute target based on a national average.
+Under the proposed climate adjustments, buildings would have to achieve reductions commensurate to a baseline appropriate for their climate zone rather than a national average baseline.
+As a result, buildings in cold climates would have a higher target to account for the increased energy use associated with a cold climate, and buildings in warmer climates would have a lower target.
+This approach would ensure that buildings in both cold and warm climates achieve 55 percent reductions based on a climate-adjusted baseline, rather than the building in the cold climate having to achieve a deeper percentage reduction and a building in a warm climate having to achieve a lesser percentage reduction to meet the same absolute target based on a national average.

 For example, assuming a CBECS or RECS national average baseline fossil fuel use equals 100 kBtu/sq.ft. for a given building, at a 55 percent reduction for FY 2010-14, the target fossil use becomes 45 kBtu/sq.ft.
 However, a building in a cold climate may actually use more than the national average, perhaps 150 kBtu/sq.ft.
 The same building in a warm climate may actually use less, perhaps 50 kBtu/sq.ft.
 To meet the 55 percent reduction for the FY 2010-14 national average target of 45 kBtus/sq.ft. without a climate adjustment, a building in a cold climate must achieve a reduction of 105 kBtus/sq.ft. (which would be an actual 70 percent reduction), while the same building in a warm climate would need to achieve a reduction of only 5 kBtus/sq.ft. (which would be an actual 10 percent reduction).

-Using this example, the climate adjustment in today’s rule would set the baseline at 150 kBtu/sq.ft. for the cold climate example, so a 55 percent reduction would make the target 67.5 kBtu/sq.ft. instead of 45 kBtu/sq.ft.
+Using the above example, the climate adjustment in today’s rule would set the baseline at 150 kBtu/sq.ft. for the cold climate example, so a 55 percent reduction would make the target 67.5 kBtu/sq.ft. instead of 45 kBtu/sq.ft.
 In the warm climate example, the baseline would be 50 kBtu/sq.ft., and a 55 percent reduction would make the target 22.5 kBtu/sq.ft. instead of 45 kBtu/sq.ft.
 In other words, buildings in both the warm and cold climate zones have to achieve 55 percent reductions but must meet that baseline relative to the climate adjusted baseline for the appropriate climate.
 The same logic applies to the 65, 80, 90, and 100 percent reductions.
-All covered buildings designed in FY 2030 or later must meet the 100 percent reduction, regardless of climate.
+All covered buildings designed in FY 2030 or later would be required to meet the 100 percent reduction, regardless of climate.

-The maximum allowable fossil fuel-generated energy consumption in Tables 1-4 of Appendix A of both Part 433 for commercial buildings and multi-family residential buildings and Part 435 for low-rise residential buildings include adjustments for climate.
+The maximum allowable fossil fuel-generated energy consumption in proposed Tables 1-4 of Appendix A of both part 433 for commercial buildings and multi-family residential buildings and part 435 for low-rise residential buildings include adjustments for climate.
 The climate adjustments were developed by ORNL.
 ORNL developed national energy use intensities (EUIs) for over 50 building types from CBECS and RECS, and used zonal EUI ratios derived from building simulation modeling performed by the NREL to parse the building types into 16 different climate zones.
 The procedure is described in more detail in “Derivation of Federal Building Fossil Fuel Energy Use Reduction Targets,” (ORNL/TM-2011/84, http://hyperion.ornl.gov/pubs/EISATargets.pdf).
 DOE’s climate zone map is produced below for reference.
-The county-by-county climate zones are defined in the baseline standard for 10 CFR part 433 -- ASHRAE Standard 90.1-2007.
+The county-by-county climate zones are defined in the baseline standard for 10 CFR part 433 -- ASHRAE Standard 90.1-2010.

 Figure 1 – U.S. Department of Energy Climate Zone Map